\n\n

 Three sets of sheets every night is not a parenting failure — it is a laundry problem that has a practical solution.
-But when you are stripping beds at 2am, remaking them at 3am, and starting again at 5am, what you need is not reassurance.
-You need a system that cuts the work down.
+But when you are stripping beds at 2am, remaking them at 3am, and starting again at 5am, what you need is a system that reduces the work.

-This guide focuses entirely on that: reducing the number of sheet changes per night, protecting your sleep, and making the whole thing sustainable until things improve — however long that takes.
+This guide focuses entirely on that: reducing the number of sheet changes per night, protecting your sleep, and making the whole process sustainable until things improve — however long that takes.

 Multiple wetting episodes in a single night are more common than most parents realise.
 Some children wet heavily once; others produce lower-volume voids several times across the sleep cycle.
 If the product being used has insufficient capacity, saturates quickly, or leaks at the leg cuffs when a child is lying down, every episode can result in a full sheet change.